Balaaabduljalil/NLP-news-classification/README.md

 python3 params_search.py --model lreg --exp_name logreg_all --data dataset_processed
 ```

 The parameters space is defined in the file `sklearn_models/params_search.py`.
-The outputs of parameters search will be saved in the logs folder.
+The outputs will be saved in the logs folder.

 Training a model for a fixed set of parameters can be done using `sklearn_models/baseline.py`